-To date, our IAB have had two meetings: UCL, London, 30 May 2017, and UvA, Amsterdam, 27 March, 2018.
+To date, our IAB have had three meetings: UCL, London, 30 May 2017; UvA, Amsterdam, 27 March, 2018; and University of Oxford, 30 April, 2019.
 The meetings were attended by board members from both SME Partners and externals.
 Both meetings provided several high-grade suggested changes.
-The suggestions from the 1st IAB meeting have already been considered by the CompBioMed General Assembly and have been actioned accordingly including, for instance, the creation of a user forum on this website.
-The second IAB meeting’s minutes and suggestions are currently being circulated and will be discussed by the CompBioMed General Assembly soon.
+The suggestions from the first two IAB meeting have already been considered by the CompBioMed General Assembly and have been actioned accordingly including, for instance, the creation of a user forum on this website.
+The third IAB meeting’s minutes and suggestions are currently being circulated and will be discussed by the CompBioMed General Assembly soon.

 The IAB members are as follows:

 - Mark Parsons – University of Edinburgh

 - Philippe Bijlenga – Geneva University Hospitals